jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 Let me be real here: Being vulnerable with a complete stranger can be scary.
 It’s not always easy to reveal deep truths about ourselves.
 Especially the unsavory bits, opening ourselves up to perceived judgement.
 Although, a good therapist is a safe place to do this.

-It can be therapeutic to talk to someone how you feel but to gain insight and healing you must do the work.
-This means raising your self-awareness about your programs, your beliefs, thought patterns, and behaviors.
-This means researching the ideas that come up in therapy.
-Sometimes there's homework: reading books, online articles.
-And always trying to live mindful of the insights gained during session work.
+It can be therapeutic to talk to someone how you feel.
+But to gain insight and healing you must do the work.
+This means committing to new ways of thinking and acting.
+This means doing the homework; researching the ideas, reading books, and articles.
+Always trying to live mindful of the truths gained during session work.

 #### Career Implications